deferpanic/goweave/README.md

     (ex: overriding a method/API w/minimum of work)

   * static validation
-    (ex: not closing a file when opened for example)
+    (ex: force closing a file if we detect that it hasn't been closed)

 ### Examples: